HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 - Best for: Freelancers or solo entrepreneurs who manage their own work and need simple tools without automation

-- Pros: Lowest-cost option, includes invoicing and contract templates, client portal keeps all files and payments in one place
+- Pros: Lowest-cost option, includes invoicing and contract templates, and the client portal keeps all files and payments in one place

-- Cons: Only one user allowed, no scheduling or automation, limited reporting, no integrations
+- Cons: Only one user allowed, no scheduling or automation, limited reporting, and no integrations

 Essentials plan: $59/month or $49/month billed annually